Looking for ways to gain a competitive edge as a manufacturing candidate?

 Pursuing a career in machining?
 Certification in CNC Lathe Operations demonstrates your competency in applied mathematics, cutting tool assembly, inspection, machine maintenance and safety, measurements and more.

 Once you obtain a level 1 certification, a CNC Lathe II certification may help qualify you for higher level machining roles.
 The CNC Lathe II certifies competency in job planning and management, quality control and inspection, industrial safety and environment protection and other safety and management functions.
+This certification can be obtained through the National Institute for Metalworking Skills (NIMS).

 How can you determine which manufacturing certifications are right for you?